mcavallo/grunt-manifest-concat/README.md

 - Filenames are case sensitive.
 - The order stipulated inside `contents` will be preserved.
-- Duplicated files are only included one, the first time they appear.
+- Duplicated files are only included once, the first time they appear.
 - The file paths are relative to the manifest file.